-Last Updated: July 15th
+Last Updated: May 23rd

 In addition to being America’s most trusted source of Succession episodes, HBO has a lovely collection of movies available ranging from trashy action thrills to elegant period pieces to star-studded comedies.
 With all the recent changes to HBO’s streaming services, though, it can be confusing to know what the heck is on which app.
-Here is a ranking of the 25 best movies on HBO (previously known as HBO Now) that you could and should be watching right now.
+Here is a lineup of the 25 best movies on HBO (previously known as HBO Now) that you could and should be watching right now.
 We also rounded up the best movies on HBO Max in another guide.

 Related: The Best Movies On HBO Max Right Now